jrootham/multiplex/planSrc/finance.md

 There are several stages to the development process, each will require financing.

-The first is presentations to prospective members, an admission fee will cover the costs of the presentation.

 A member loan to the development co-op will provide working capital to cover overheads and startup costs for the development of projects.
 Current plan is this will be $2,000.

 Enough working capital to build the project is expected to come from short term fixed rate Community Bonds.